 Christmas 2016 ~ Gilbert, Gertie, Gracie (above pic) and Gidgie (below pic)

-My mom was super into the holidays back then, and I think it was really important for her to find a special tree to put in their new home.
-I think it actually took two holiday seasons of carting us kids around from town to town finally find her holy grail of artificial christmas trees, in a rather gloriously Griswolds-esque fashion.
+My mom was super into the holidays back then, and it was really important for her to find a very special tree to put in their new home.
+I think it actually took two holiday seasons of carting us kids around from town to town to finally find her holy grail of artificial christmas trees, in a rather gloriously Griswolds-esque fashion.
 This, of course, is that same monster tree that now takes over our dining room for a good month out of the year, and it’s still as beautiful as ever.

-I’d been thinking about flocking that tree for a couple years, but I hesitated to mess with it.
+I’d been thinking about flocking this tree for a couple years, but I hesitated to mess with it.
 I sort of felt like I had a responsibility to preserve the tree as it was.
 But eventually my desire for one of those picture perfect white flocked trees overcame those feelings, so after a quick chat with my mom for her thoughts on me altering her tree and learning that she couldn’t have cared less, I stormed the internet in search of the best flocking powder, and this is the one I went with.

 At just $41.95 (currently) for five pounds of powder, which is about $18 less than what I purchased it for last year at the height of the holiday season, this is one of the cheapest ways to get a beautifully flocked tree.
 And from my research, SnoFlock appears to be the same quality flocking powder that’s used on the flocked trees you see at the store.
 The best part is just how easy it is to use this product, and the results are just gorgeous.
 Here’s the tree I was working with.
 I had to dig deep in the archives for a ‘before’ pic, so pardon the poor quality and the mess (I cropped most of it out;)).
 I hadn’t arranged the branches completely, so it doesn’t look as full as it actually is. =\